 Who prints the fabric?

 Is the factory audited to produce the goods actually subcontracting them out to 3rd party factories?

 It’s only when the industry starts to question the full supply chain can we be certain that every aspect of the production process has been managed ethically rather than simply ticking a marketing box and auditing only one small aspect of the production process.

-If you have read this far, hopefully you can see that ethics and sustainability are core beliefs behind Blue Associates Sportswear and we work heavily in this area with many of our clients that share this belief.
-We have a huge library of ethically and sustainable sourced fabrics and our factories have strict environmental strategies in place to make sure their production has a reduced effect on the planet in terms of waste and power.
+If you have read this far, hopefully, you can see that ethics and sustainability are core beliefs behind Blue Associates Sportswear and we work heavily in this area with many of our clients that share this belief.
+We have a huge library of ethically and sustainably sourced fabrics and our factories have strict environmental strategies in place to make sure their production has a reduced effect on the planet in terms of waste and power.